Elite-AI-August/PDF-Pilot/README.md

 ## How to Run Locally

+0. navigate to PDF-Pilot/PDF-Pilot_v1/src

-1. Edit the `main()` function in the HandoutAssistand.py (PDF-Pilot/src/HandoutAssistant.py) script to provide the path to your input PDF file and the desired output PDF file.
+1. Edit the `main()` function in the HandoutAssistand.py  script to provide the path to your input PDF file and the desired output PDF file.
 Also, input the question you want the Handout Assistant to answer.

 ```python
 pdf_path = "/path/to/your/input.pdf"